hellohaptik/docs_haptik/docs/bot-builder/basic/chat-middle.md

 While not all of us are writers, there's one way to make sure that your copies don't suffer from terrible grammar, bad sentence structure, and incorrect spelling.

-💡 Use [Grammarly](https://www.grammarly.com/), a free grammar checking software to help you eliminate grammar errors and easily improve any text (even within the Bot Builder Tool!)
+💡 Use [Grammarly](https://www.grammarly.com/), a free grammar checking software to help you eliminate grammar errors and easily improve any text (even within the Conversation Studio Tool!)

 ### Call the grammar 'COPS'